HariSekhon/Knowledge-Base/aws.md

 df -Th /tmp
 ```

-If you've just mounted a new temp make sure to set a sticky bit and world writable permissions for people and apps
+If you've just mounted a new `/tmp` make sure to set a sticky bit and world writable permissions for people and apps
 to be able to use it:

 ```shell